-You can also exchange cash at some hotels and large post offices.
+You can also exchange cash at some hotels, large post offices, and money exchange offices.
 To exchange cash, you'll usually need your passport and bills in good condition (not worn, torn, or dirty).
 New bills (post 2004) are best.

-Please note that many banks in Europe do not provide exchange services and exchange offices not commonly found in this part of Europe.
+Please note that many banks in Europe will only exchange money for their own customers.
 Never exchange money on the street.
 All exchange methods involve fees, which may be built into the conversion rate; ask beforehand.